thai-shriya/Taboola_Assessment/README.md

 # Taboola_Assessment
-The TreeSerializer folder is the code for serializing and deserializing a binary tree.
+1. The TreeSerializer folder is the code for serializing and deserializing a binary tree.
-The JSONParser folder is the code for parsing the JSON data and storing it in a Map.
+2. The JSONParser folder is the code for parsing the JSON data and storing it in a Map.
-The ProductDetails.sql contains the SQL code for maintaing the Products database.
+3. The ProductDetails.sql contains the script for maintaing the Products database.